Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Energy losses and evolution trajectories

 At arbitrary $z$ the pair-production energy losses $\beta_{\rm pair}(\Gamma,z)$ and photo-disintegration energy losses $\beta_{\rm dis}^A(\Gamma,z)$ are given by Eq. (\ref{eq:lossE-z}).

 In the present paper we use the remarkable collection of nuclear cross-sections and their parametrization from the works by Stecker et al \cite{Stecker76,Stecker99}.

-Depending on the photon energy $\epsilon$ in the nucleus rest frame, one can distinguish two different regimes of photo-disintegration, namely the low-energy regime $\epsilon<30$~MeV and the high-energy regime: $30<\epsilon<150$~MeV.
+Depending on the photon energy $\epsilon$ in the nucleus rest frame, one can distinguish in the general case two different regimes of photo-disintegration, namely the low-energy regime $\epsilon<30$~MeV and the high-energy regime: $30<\epsilon<150$~MeV.
 At energies $\epsilon>150$~MeV the photo-disintegration process is not important \cite{Stecker76,Stecker99} and we include at these energies the photo-pion production.

 In the low-energy regime the leading process of photo-disintegration is represented by one and two nucleon emission, $A+\gamma\to (A-1)+N~$, $A+\gamma\to (A-2)+2N~,$ and the photo-disintegration cross-section is dominated by the Giant Dipole Resonance (GDR) \cite{Stecker76,Stecker99}.
 At higher energies a multi-nucleon emission regime takes place (see \cite{Stecker76,Stecker99}).
 In this regime the photo-disintegration cross-section can be approximated as constant \cite{Stecker76,Stecker99}.
-The main contribution to photo-disintegration is given by the GDR cross-section with mean number of emitted nucleons $2> \nu >1$.
+The main contribution to photo-disintegration is given by the GDR cross-section with the number of emitted nucleons $\nu =1$ and $\nu=2$.

+In the case of CMB radiation considered in the present paper we may limit ourselves by one-nucleon emission only.
+The typical threshold for two-nucleon emission is $\epsilon_{\rm th} \sim 20$~MeV to be compared with one-nucleon emission threshold $\sim 10$~MeV.
+For the Lorentz-factor values of interest $\Gamma \le 10^{10}$ the photo-disintegration process takes place at the high-energy tail of the Planckian CMB spectrum and two-nucleon production is suppressed by the number of active photons.
+In fact two-nucleon emission processes are strongly suppressed (by one order of magnitude) at larger Lorentz-factors too by the smallness of the corresponding cross-section (see Fig.~2 from \cite{Stecker99}).
+At extremely large Lorentz-factors the evolution of nuclei enters an explosive regime, described below, for which the difference between one-nucleon and many-nucleons regimes looses any significance.
+Further on we assume in all formulae below the nucleon multiplicity $\nu=1$, though we keep this quantity in the formulae.

 We have calculated the energy losses for all nuclei with existing data, presenting some of them in Figs. \ref{fig:LosseLow} and \ref{fig:LosseHigh} as function of the Lorentz factor.